slr-ladders/theladders.github.com/README.markdown

 3. Separate your sections with a ****.
 It gives it a nice horizontal rule that segments the page.
 4. If things get wonky and you don't trust compass is watching your changes properly, rm -rf public and rake generate.
 That'll rebuild everything.
 5. If there's something you can't figure out, it's probably here http://octopress.org/docs/
+6. Syntax errors will silently fail for a post with publish set to false.
+If your post isn't being updated or not appearing at all, try setting publish to true and regenerate.
+You should see then see the syntax errors.

 ## Editing Our Team